This standard issue grenade has an accurate and sophisticated timer for precision control.

 - Throwing Grenades improve Throwing Accuracy, and also Firing Accuracy when enemies are caught by explosions.
 All enemies (if not mind controlled) caught in the blast will give experience toward firing accuracy, even if undamaged (i.e., their armor absorbed it) - see Experience.

-- If several explode on the same turn, the lowest, most north-east grenade will explode first
+- If several are set to explode on the same turn, the lowest, most north-east grenade will explode first.

 - Grenade Relay allows soldiers with more Time Units to prime grenades and throw them on to front-line soldiers with less TUs, who then only incur (pickup cost+throw cost) TUs to put the grenade on target.
 You spend more TUs overall, but the front-line soldier will not have to spend as much.

 - The last person to throw the grenade gets experience points for the hits; soldiers that only drop or pick it up do not get attribution.
 If no one has thrown it, your first unit gets the experience - which means it's wasted if your first unit is a tank or a dead soldier!
 (Tanks always come before soldiers in the unit list)

 - Kneeling allows you to throw grenades farther under ceilings, landing craft, doorways, etc. Kneel to deploy smoke grenades at the base of your landing ramp on the first turn without exiting the craft.